Setono/SyliusTermsPlugin/README.md

 * If you see `Grid "setono_sylius_terms_terms" does not exists`

     Then you forgot to import config from `Step 3: Import config` section.

-* If you see `Uncaught ReferenceError: $ is not defined` in your js console

-    This means `jQuery` was loaded after plugin's javascript code.
-    Plugin's javascript code injecting into main template via `sylius.shop.layout.javascripts` Sonata block.
-So check your custom `templates/bundles/SyliusShopBundle/layout.html.twig` it's `javascript` block should be like this:

-    ```twig
-    {# layout.html.twig #}

-    {% block javascripts %}
-        // We expect jquery to be loaded here
-        {% include '@SyliusUi/_javascripts.html.twig' with {'path': 'assets/shop/js/app.js'} %}

-        // But if you have it as separate script - just make sure
-        // it placed before `sylius.shop.layout.javascripts` sonata block

-        {{ sonata_block_render_event('sylius.shop.layout.javascripts') }}
-    {% endblock %}
-    ```

 [ico-version]: https://poser.pugx.org/setono/sylius-terms-plugin/v/stable
 [ico-unstable-version]: https://poser.pugx.org/setono/sylius-terms-plugin/v/unstable